Share a canvas app with your organization

 If you create an app based on Dataverse, you must also ensure that the users you share the app with have the appropriate permissions for the table or tables used by the app.
 Particularly, those users must belong to a security role that can do tasks such as creating, reading, writing, and deleting relevant records.
 In many cases, you'll want to create one or more custom security roles with the exact permissions that users need to run the app.
 You can then assign the role to each user as appropriate.

-- You can assign security roles to individual users and security groups in Azure AD, but not to Microsoft 365 groups.
+- You can assign security roles to individual users and security groups in Microsoft Entra ID, but not to Microsoft 365 groups.

 - If a user isn't in the Dataverse root business unit, you can share the app without providing a security role, and then set the security role directly.